IntuitionAmiga/MC64000/assembler/libs/standard_test_host/v1.0.0/README.md

 ### ABI Behaviour

 The Host ABI reserves a number of registers for parameters and return.

 - r0 and r1 for the first two integer values.
 - r8 and r9 for the first two pointer values.
 - fp0, fp1 for the first two floating point values.

 These are used so that the aliases d0, d1, a0 and a1 retain their historic 680x0 meaning.
+Generally a host native call does not clobber any registers, however, since the same registers are typically used for return values, these registers should be considered volatile.

 ## Document Example Layout
 Each function described is presented in the format shown below.